-What always be ready meant:
+What always be ready means:

 - Being flexible with my workout plan.
 Things come up, kids need to run around too.
-So go to the park, lung and squat for your life while the kids are playing.
+So I’ll go to the park, lung and squat for your life while the kids are playing.

 - Going to group workouts.
 That takes more pre-planning, but I love them too.

-- Or take your kid to a children’s venue and chase them around, they get tired and you get a workout.
-Everyone will nap later!
+- Take your kid(s) to a children’s venue, chase them around, they get tired and you get a workout.

-Everyone’s journey is different, run your race!
+Everyone’s journey is different, run your world!